Being on the sex offenders register (SOR)

 - Date of birth

 - Passport details

-- Notify the police where living or staying with a person aged under 18, for 12 hours or more
+- If you are living or staying with a person aged under 18, for 12 hours or more

-- Notify the police of certain credit card and bank account details
+- Of certain credit card and bank account details

-You will be required to go the police station on a regular basis in order to sign a document stating that you are still complying with SOR regulations.
-If you have no fixed abode, you will be required to go to the police station once a week.
+You will be required to go to the police station on a regular basis in order to sign a document stating that you are still complying with SOR regulations.
+If you have no fixed address, you will be required to go to the police station once a week.

-Failure to notify the police of any of the above and failure to notify the police of any changes to any of the above, is a criminal offence.
+Failure to notify the police on any of the above or of any changes to any of the above is a criminal offence.

-For further information about the SOR visit www.unlock.org.uk.
+For further information about the SOR visit the charity Unlock’s website.